DuPont: Perfluorooctanoic acid (PFOA; C8; "forever chemicals")

-Unlike other persistent organic pollutants, PFOA persists indefinitely and is completely resistant to bio-degradation, remaining toxic.
-The only way to reduce levels in the body is by physical elimination rather than degradation.
-In 2014, the International Agency for Research on Cancer designated PFOA as "possibly carcinogenic" in humans.
 In October 2015, one Ohio resident was awarded $1.6 million when a jury found that her kidney cancer was caused by PFOA in drinking water.
 In December 2016, $2 million was awarded when a jury found it caused the plaintiff's testicular cancer and awarded punitive damages of $10.5 million.
 This was the third case where a jury found DuPont liable for injuries resulting from exposure to PFOA in drinking water sources.
-There were 3,500 similar cases awaiting trial c.
-2015.
 According to the co-lead counselor, internal documents revealed during trial showed DuPont had known of a link between PFOA and cancers since 1997.
-DuPont maintains it has always handled PFOA "reasonably and responsibly" based on the information they, and industry regulators, had available during its use.
+DuPont maintained it has always handled PFOA "reasonably and responsibly" based on the information they, and industry regulators, had available during its use.
 However, the jury concluded that DuPont did not act to prevent harm or inform the public, despite the information available.
-In 2017, DuPont settled 3,550 personal injury claims related to the Parkersburg, West Virginia plant for $671 million.
+In 2017, DuPont settled 3,550 personal injury claims related to the Parkersburg, West Virginia contamination for $671 million.

-The litigation was the subject of the 2019 Todd Haynes film Dark Waters starring Mark Ruffalo.
+The 2019 film Dark Waters is based on the 2016 New York Times Magazine article "The Lawyer Who Became DuPont's Worst Nightmare" by Nathaniel Rich about Bilott.
+An account of the investigation and case was first publicized in the book Stain-Resistant, Nonstick, Waterproof and Lethal: The Hidden Dangers of C8 (2007) by Callie Lyons, a Mid-Ohio Valley journalist who covered the controversy as it was unfolding.
+Parts of the pollution and coverup story were also reported by Mariah Blake, whose 2015 article "Welcome to Beautiful Parkersburg, West Virginia" was a National Magazine Award finalist, and Sharon Lerner, whose series "Bad Chemistry" ran in The Intercept.
+Bilott wrote a memoir, Exposure, published in 2019, detailing his 20-year legal battle against DuPont.

+DuPont also paid $16.5 million in fines to the Environmental Protection Agency over releases of PFOA from their facility in Washington, West Virginia.
+Water contamination in the Netherlands and links to cancer are also being investigated.

+On November 10, 2022, the state of California announced it had filled suit against both DuPont and 3M for their manufacturing of persistent organic pollutants following multi-year probes into both companies.
+According to CNN, a DuPont spokesperson claimed DuPont has never manufactured PFOA, PFOS, nor firefighting foam, and said the state's claims are meritless.